cycloptux/GiselleBot-Documentation/docs/source/modules/games.rst

 Games
 *****

-As a way of betting, spending and/or earning currency (see :ref:`currency-system`), a few game are available.
+As a way of betting, spending and/or earning currency (see :ref:`currency-system`), a few simple games are available.

 ....